Mrtenz/eip-712/README.md

 ![Version](https://img.shields.io/npm/v/eip-712) ![License](https://img.shields.io/github/license/Mrtenz/eip-712) [![Travis CI](https://travis-ci.com/Mrtenz/eip-712.svg?branch=master)](https://travis-ci.com/Mrtenz/eip-712) [![codecov](https://codecov.io/gh/Mrtenz/eip-712/branch/master/graph/badge.svg)](https://codecov.io/gh/Mrtenz/eip-712)

 This is a library for Node.js and web browsers with some utility functions that can help with signing and verifying [EIP-712](https://eips.ethereum.org/EIPS/eip-712) based messages.
-It is fully written in TypeScript.
+It is fully written in TypeScript, and is currently only compatible with the latest specification of EIP-712 ([eth_signTypedData_v4](https://docs.metamask.io/guide/signing-data.html#sign-typed-data-v4)).

 https://eips.ethereum.org/EIPS/eip-712

+Note that this library currently does not handle the signing itself.
+For this, you can use something like Ethers.js or ethereumjs-util.
+For examples, please see the [`examples`](https://github.com/Mrtenz/eip-712/blob/master/examples) folder.

 ## Installation